Vaseline for Tanning – Should You Use It?

 Protect yourself – If you are still in the sun and you feel your skin starting to burn, cover up with a high SPF sunscreen and stay in the shade until your skin has healed.

 Clothing – If you are sunburned, try and wear loose cotton clothing.
-This allows your skin to breath, not restricting the sunburned areas.
+This allows your skin to breathe, avoiding restriction in sunburned areas.

-Pain relief – Sunburn is uncomfortable, and if it is quite painful, you can take over the counter anti-inflammatories and pain killers to help relieve the pain.
+Pain relief – Sunburn can be uncomfortable, and if it is quite painful, you can take over-the-counter anti-inflammatories and painkillers to help relieve the pain.

 Cool compress – Use a dampened towel, soaked in cool water, to compress sunburned areas.
-Alternatively, you can take a shower or bath with water just below lukewarm temperature.
+Alternatively, you can take a shower or bath with water at a temperature just below lukewarm.

-Drying your skin – After a shower, you should not rub your skin dry.
-Instead, dry your skin by gently patting it.
+Drying your skin – After a shower, avoid rubbing your skin dry.
+Instead, gently pat your skin dry.
 Use an unperfumed cream or lotion to lock in moisture.
-You will have to apply moisturizing products to your skin often to revitalize the hydration lost in the sunburn.

 Alternatives To Tanning With Vaseline

-These below alternatives are much safer than burning up in the sun slathered in Vaseline!
+The alternatives below are much safer than burning up in the sun slathered in Vaseline!

 Spray Tans

-Spray tans are fairly safe, they do not burn or damage the skin.
+Spray tans are generally safe, as they do not cause burns or skin damage.
 Just be sure to check that your skin does not have an allergic reaction to the spray tan solution by doing a patch test the day before.

 Self-Tanners